BHChen24/repo2context/README.md

 A CLI tool to convert the repository context to a structured markdown file that's easy for LLMs to understand.

+## Special Notes

+- For now the tool only allows 1 to 3 paths as input arguments.
+- Please try to create a new branch from "**dev**" and name it as "test/what you are testing(or your username)" to implement your tests.

 ## Description

 Repo2Context is a CLI tool that analyzes your repository structure and generates a comprehensive markdown file containing all relevant context.
 This structured output is optimized for Large Language Models (LLMs) to understand your codebase quickly and effectively.